$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Optimal model reduction

 The Gramians $\BPe$ and $\BQe$ have the particular structure

 where $\BP,\BQ\in\Rnn$ are the full-order system Gramians, and the submatrices $\BPr,\BQr\in\Rrr$ and $\BX,\BZ\in\Rnr$ are the unique solutions to the matrix equations

-Note that the matrices $\BPr$ and $\BQr$ are symmetric since they are the reachability and quadratic output observability Gramians of the reduced model $\Sysred$.
-In addition to the constraints in~\eqref{eq:constraint_lyap_Pr} --~\eqref{eq:constraint_sylv_Z}, it will be useful to recall that $\BZ_1\in\Rnr$ and $\BQoner\in\Rrr$ in~\eqref{eq:linear_err_gramians} satisfy
+Note that the matrices $\BPr$ and $\BQr$ are symmetric because they are the reachability and \QO{} observability Gramians of the reduced model $\Sysred$.
+In addition to the constraints in~\eqref{eq:constraint_lyap_Pr}--\eqref{eq:constraint_sylv_Z}, it will be useful to recall the matrices $\BZ_1\in\Rnr$ and $\BQoner\in\Rrr$ in~\eqref{eq:linear_err_gramians} that satisfy